okhlybov/vscode-msys2/README.md

 **Note** that the above configuration command is only available when the CMakeTools extension is active, e.g. when a CMake project is open.

 ## Known issues & caveats

+[0.1.0]
+The integrated terminal `terminal.integrated.shell.windows` setting so far does not actually perform command substitution effectively precluding the use of the package-provided `msys2.bash.exe` command to obtain the actual path to Bash executable.

+[0.2.0]
+When switching between the CMakeTools build kits within a single work session, the CMake `cmake.cmakePath` property is not re-evaluated even in spite of the requested command interpolation (`${command:cmake.buildkit.cmake.exe}`, for example).
+As a result, a previous kit's value will be reused.
+In order to synchronize its value, a session restart is required.
+On the contrary, a generator tool specified by the `cmake.configureSettings` property gets updated correctly.